dougsweetser/QG/docs/page_casts/quaternion_gravity.md

 In my quaternion gravity proposal, the bigger time dt exactly cancels the smaller space dR.
-The result is an invariant space-times-time = 30.
+The result is an equivalent space-times-time = 30.

 The interval is made up of one positive number that gets bigger, minus a number that gets number.